AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 **Execution Status**

 Select **Execution Status** to view the summary of all the Tasks in a chronological order.
 The warning sign indicates failures during the run.
-You can download error reports as **CSV** by clicking on the error report link.&nbsp;
+You can download error reports as **CSV** by clicking on the error report link.

 ![](assets/execution-status.png)

 ## Unified reports {#unified-reports}

-Learning Manager provides a way to&nbsp;create&nbsp;export with&nbsp;combination of&nbsp;reports like User data, Learner Transcript, Gamification, Feedback reports and more, as a&nbsp;one&nbsp;dataset to Power BI.
+Learning Manager provides a way to create export with combination of reports like User data, Learner Transcript, Gamification, Feedback reports and more, as a one dataset to Power BI.

-This allows Power BI users to merge the data from multiple reports to present much powerful analytics and visualizations in Power BI.&nbsp;
+This allows Power BI users to merge the data from multiple reports to present much powerful analytics and visualizations in Power BI.

 ![](assets/unified-power-bireports.png)

 **On Demand Export**

-Specify&nbsp;the start date&nbsp;and end date&nbsp;and export the report using the option.
+Specify the start date and end date and export the report using the option.
 The report is extracted for the specified date range.

 ![](assets/on-demand-export.png)